 Joseph Nevins and Nancy Lee Peluso

 Cornell University Press; 2nd edition

-There are 1 photos in the Taking Southeast Asia to Market: Commodities, Nature and People in the Neoliberal Age of this wonderful marketing matter and even .
-Do not forget to checkout the whole 1 photos to not miss anything.
+There are 1 pics in the Taking Southeast Asia to Market: Commodities, Nature and People in the Neoliberal Age of this excellent marketing concept in addition to .
+Do not forget to checkout the entire 1 pics to not miss anything.